DavidOP1/Assignment2_OOP/README.md

  How to run the program using the jar:
   Make sure you have the jar file and json  data file of the graph in the same directory, then in the cmd,
   Type: java -jar Ex2.jar "json file name"
+How to use the gui:
+In the screen opened there is a drop down menu on the left corner, file which will aloow you to load , save files or draw the graph.

+Edit button will allow you to add new edges , add new nodes or remove nodes and edges.

+Algorithm button will allow you any of the algorithms which we were requested to implement. (center,shortest path route and is the loaded graph connected).